ianhorn/kyfromabove-gisconference2025-workshop/workshop/docs/setup/index.md

     - using a conda/mamba environment
     - using a virtual environment with pip (e.g., python -m venv myenv + pip install jupyter)

+For for the purposes of the workshop, I recomment most users use **MyBinder**.
+When launched, if will build the environment we need to get started.

-Some items your may need:
+Some items you may need:

     Google Login
     Kaggle Login